ikarigeorge/blog-hugo/site/content/posts/running-an-electron-app-in-a-raspberry-pi-4.md

 ---
-title: Running an Electron app in a Raspberry Pi 4
+title: Running an Electron app on a Raspberry Pi 4
 date: 2020-09-11T23:21:52.805Z
 tags:
   - rpi4